-• Select the Stress entity of stress Sx
+• Select the Stress - Thick shell lamina entity of stress Sx

 Note.
 By default, the stresses will be calculated in the lamina material direction.
 The Transform button in the Treeview can be used to transform stresses into global or user defined directions.